aniruddha0pandey/Chakravyuh/README.md

 # Chakravyuh
-`Chakravyuh` is a third-party (VPN) WIFI enabled gateway extension to use the internet securely running directly on an NodeMCU proved built upon (TLS/SSL) protocol served through Google Cloud.
-This was the project our team **ALB** started during [InkMakers](http://www.inktalks.com/makers2018) Make-a-Thon LPU, Jalandhar, Punjab.
+`Chakravyuh` is a third-party (VPN) WiFi enabled gateway extension to use the internet securely running directly on an NodeMCU proved built upon (TLS/SSL) protocol served through Google Cloud.
+This was the project our team **ALB** started during **[InkMakers](http://www.inktalks.com/makers2018) Make-a-Thon** LPU, Jalandhar, Punjab.
+While accessing the internet services, there is always a chance of some middle-man to exploit your precious data.
+One general vulnerability occur while using the public Wifi network.
+Unfortunately, most doesn't establish any type of encryption during public usage.

 ## Contributors